 Trade-offs

 Every data architecture decision involves trade-offs.
-A CTA does not just pick the “right” answer — they articulate what they gained and what they gave up.
-This page documents the critical trade-offs a CTA must be able to discuss fluently during the review board.
+A CTA does not just pick the “right” answer; they articulate what they gained and what they gave up.
+This page documents the critical trade-offs a CTA must discuss fluently during the review board.

 Normalization vs Denormalization